 The fight for the podcast throne of 2018 remains very much up for grabs, but that doesn’t mean we’re short on excellent contenders as well as podcast projects that are simply ear-catching, whether due to idea or execution.
-If there’s a theme of the year so far, it’s the industry’s steady stream of interesting projects that collectively promise to take podcasting into some wildly different directions.
+We’re in the midst of a stacked fall for podcast releases, but that slate comes on top of a year that’s already produced some tremendous listens so far.

 A few quick notes on how I’ve assembled this list: Craft is a bit more important to me than the stories themselves.
 I tend to put more stock into podcasts that function well as stand-alone experiences, though I’m aware that puts comedy, conversational, and “after-show” series at a disadvantage.
 As always, more established shows have the added burden of being ranked against prior seasons.
 Also, I’m cognizant of the insanity that comes with pitting narrative, documentary, comedy, fiction, interview, and other podcast genres against each other.

 Oh, and of course, this list is definitive and all-encompassing and in no way is defined by the subjective limitations of myself, a human being with his own tastes and preferences.
 Let’s go.